rugbyprof/3013-Algorithms/Assignments/04-T01/README.md

 1. Load them into an **array-based BST**.
 2. Load them into a **regular BST**.
-3. Load them into a **priority queue**.
+3. Load them into a **heap** (priority queue).

 **Discussion Questions:**

 1. Explain how a binary search tree can become unbalanced and its impact on performance.
 2. Describe a real-world situation where a queue is a better choice than a stack.
 3. What are the pros and cons of implementing an undo feature using a stack?
-4. Given a dataset of customer transactions, which data structure would you use to quickly retrieve a customer’s most recent purchase?
+4. Given a dataset of customer transactions, which data structure would you use to quickly retrieve a customer’s most recent purchases?
-5. How would you implement a file system using tree structures?
+5. ~~How would you implement a file system using tree structures?~~

 ---